 New Times LA

 "There's no biogenetic code for evil.
 We make our own monsters."
-Read the entirety of Stephen Lemons interview with Andrew Vachss, as published in New Times Los Angeles on September 28, 2000.
+Read Stephen Lemons' interview with Andrew Vachss, as published in New Times Los Angeles on September 28, 2000.

 Thirty years ago in a bloody corner of Africa, America's hardest hardboiled writer saw things that would make Philip Marlowe curl up and cry.
 Read Zach Dundas' interview, "Andrew Vachss: Hot Biafra Nights," originally published at Mumblage.com.